 FROM THE DEAN'S DESK

 Frederick J. Antczak, Dean, College of Liberal Arts & Sciences

 To recommence in August.

+The cool weather to the contrary, August is a good time for new beginnings.
+It's time to officially congratulate both the Annis Water Resources Institute (AWRI) and Cell & Molecular Biology on becoming academic departments on August 6.
+Anyone who has ever worked on new departmental status or even adding a minor knows that a great deal of planning and work goes into this transformation.
+Please join me in congratulating the members of these two new academic units.
 As you have probably heard, the University Trustees met on July 20, and made decisions ranging from our two newest emeriti (Dennis Devlin and Anthony Travis, both of History) to faculty and staff raises to an increase in tuition ($217 per semester) accompanied by more student aid (about 7%).
 A letter from me should have already arrived to provide salary details, but just let me say how pleased I am that these salary increases have been successfully championed by the senior management team.
 Please join me in keeping your eyes peeled for scholarship, job, networking, and internship opportunities for our students; in a difficult year economically, we need to provide whatever boosts, support and flexibility we can.

 A Pedagogy of Application-the Pursuit of Lightning and Radon with Azizur Molla